-The plant prefers growing in cooler climate.
-They’re fast growing so you’ll get abundance of pods to enjoy.
+The plant prefers growing in a cooler climate.
+They’re fast-growing so you’ll get an abundance of pods to enjoy.
 The flowers smell somewhat like Jasmine and the pods taste like sweet jelly.

 The plant is famous for containing anti-inflammatory agents and it’s great for headaches.
 It can also have positive effects on the liver.

 The fruits of this vine can also be consumed in a salad, made into tea, or turned into wine.

 - Where to plant – Growing this vine adequately, requires planting in well-draining soil.

 - General care tips – If you’re looking forward to growing the fruits we, advise you to plant two vines at the same time to increase pollination.
 The vine doesn’t require any additional fertiliser, and the plant can grow with support to around 12 metres.

 The petals of the Freesia are edible and in some parts of the world, they even infuse the petals in syrup.